Indiana University East Indiana University East IU East

 Brian Brodeur is the author of four poetry collections, most recently Some Problems with Autobiography (Criterion Books, 2023), which won the 2022 New Criterion Prize, and Every Hour Is Late (Measure Press, 2019).
 New poems and literary criticism appear in Hopkins ReviewGettysburg Review, Los Angeles Review of BooksSouthern Review, and The Writer’s Chronicle.
 Brian lives with his wife and daughter in the Whitewater River Valley.
 He teaches creative writing and American literature at Indiana University East.

-Camma Duhamell, Nonfiction Editor
+Taylor Hartman, Nonfiction Editor

-Rosalyn Gabaldon Gutierrez, Poetry Editor
+Rosalyn Gabaldon Gutierrez, Reader

 Rosalyn Gabaldon Gutierrez is an international student from Costa Rica.
 She is currently majoring in Psychology with minors in Neuroscience and Creative Writing.
 In her free time, she enjoys cooking, baking, watching true crime, and listening to music.